When persistent heel pain, ankle pain, or other discomforts are a problem, custom orthotics might be part of the solution.

 And with the new Go 4-D system we’re proud to use at our office, we can provide you with ideal custom orthotics with greater ease and precision than ever before!

-What Do Custom Orthotics Do?
+How Do Custom Orthotics Help?

-The musculoskeletal structure of the foot is very important, not only for supporting the weight of the body, but also allowing it to move efficiently.
+The musculoskeletal structure of the foot is very important, not only for supporting the weight of the body, but also for allowing it to move efficiently.
 There are a ton of moving parts working in tandem to get the job done.

 However, if there is an abnormality in the structure of the foot, it can throw off the way that weight and forces are applied to muscles and joints throughout the body.
 Problems such as flat feet, overpronation, or high arches can lead to an excess amount of pressure being centered in areas that were not built to endure them, increasing the potential for strain and injury.